Gratitude Journal: Journal Examples, Ideas, and Strategies to Boost Gratitude

 A gratitude letter is a longer version of a gratitude note.
 This can be a good thing to write to a parent, spouse, or long-term friend—someone who has been in your life a long while.
-In your letter, try to think of all the things that makes this person great and why you're so grateful that they are in your life.
+In your letter, try to think of all the things that make this person great and why you're so grateful that they are in your life.
 For more help, check out this gratitude letter practice.

 3. Gratitude drawings

 Not all of us are left brain thinkers.
 Some of us can better explore and understand what we're grateful for through visuals.
-If this sound like you, try making a gratitude drawing in your gratitude journal.
+If this sounds like you, try making a gratitude drawing in your gratitude journal.
 You could draw the people you are grateful, the pets, the foods, and anything else you can think of.

 4. The gratitude collection

 Doing gratitude meditations can help shift your focus and boost your positive feelings.
 Here is one audio gratitude meditation you might like.
-Doing these meditations and then recording your feelings in your gratitude journal can be a fun way to spice up your gratitude journalling practice.
+Doing these meditations and then recording your feelings in your gratitude journal can be a fun way to spice up your gratitude journaling practice.
 Below are some video gratitude meditations that you can use.